 6. Stay longer.
 I truly can’t tell you enough to extend your trip.
 There is so much to do and see in the PNW that even after a week, you’ll be kicking yourself that you didn’t do more.

-From romance to rad, the PNW has some of the most unique and unforgettable lodging options around.
+From romantic getaways to out-of-this-world rooms, the PNW has some of the most unique and unforgettable lodging options around.
 Below are some of my personal favorite places to stay in some of the most popular areas of the PNW.

 Alaska